 The biggest appeal to bootstrapping is its ability to establish a safety net for future investments.

-Entrepreneurs can experiment with their brand and product without the pressure of investors.
+Entrepreneurs can experiment with their brands and products without the pressure of investors or venture capital.

 On the other hand, there is a lack of credibility to bootstrapping despite its known success stories.
 This can prevent a business from obtaining the support of respected investors later on.